aditya-chebrolu/notes/python/datatypes/dict.md

 - **Set default if key doesn’t exist**: `d.setdefault("key", default_value)` adds the key with `default_value` if it doesn’t exist.
 - **Combine keys and values from two lists**: `dict(zip(keys, values))` creates a dictionary.

-This comprehensive, categorized cheatsheet is designed for quick lookups and practical use cases.